-American tree sparrows are very common visitors at seed piles throughout much of the northern 2/3 of the U.S. and all of Canada during the winter months.
+American tree sparrows are very common visitors at seed piles below feeders throughout much of the northern 2/3 of the United States and all of Canada during the winter months.

 Fox sparrows are slightly less common visitors at seed piles.
 This photo was taken in the Eastern U.S. but if you live out West, your fox sparrows might look a little different!